Tips for building MS Office 2007 – 2000 toolbars,

 Edits and combo boxes and the Change event

-The Change event appears only when the value was changed and the focus was shifted.
-This is also not our bug but MS guys’ “trick”.
+The Change event occurs only when the value is changed and the focus is moved off the combobox.
+This is by design.

 Outlook command bar visibility rules